Installing the 3CX client for Android

 Once the installation and configuration is completed, you can personalize your 3CX client by tapping on the “Settings” in the “More” button .
 In this section, you can set your audio and video options, choose between WiFi and 3G connectivity or even change your theme.
 Let’s have a closer look at the options provided below:

 - Accounts: From within the accounts you may select which account you want to use.
-Additionally you may edit, remove or add accounts, use “Audio Codes” and more.
+Additionally you may edit, remove or add accounts, use “Audio Codecs” and more.
 IMPORTANT: Do not modify these settings unless you are advised to do so by your administrator.
-Note: You can edit your account by tapping your Name on the upper left corner of the dial screen.
+Note: You can edit your account by tapping your name on the upper left corner of the dial screen.